 She and Chávez led a 340-mile march from the UFW headquarters to the California state capitol building.
 They were greeted by more than 10,000 people who had gathered to show their support.

 She spent time in New York City working with activist Gloria Steinem.
 All of that before I was born, and all by the time she was the age I am now.

-The efforts of civil rights have been well-served by the sí se puede consciousness.
-Yes we can: Yes we can engage the power within us to create a better society.
-Yes we can engage the power of community to organize and cultivate leaders who will serve the greater good of all.
+Civil rights efforts have been greatly aided by the yes we can consciousness.
+Yes we can: use the power that we carry within to create a better society.
+Yes we can: harness the power of the community to organize and train leaders who serve the good of all.